-The feasibility of using hydrated minerals for OAE requires the produced mineral to remain stable for sufficient time to be added to the ocean and dissolve.
+Stability of hydrated carbonates: The feasibility of using hydrated minerals for OAE requires that the produced mineral remains stable for sufficient time to be added to the ocean and dissolve.
 Similarly, experiments performed using hydrated minerals should have sufficient confidence that the materials added to seawater have not converted to more stable anhydrous polymorphs.
-If these minerals were to transform into calcite or magnesite before addition it could result in a reduction in alkalinity by seeding additional carbonate precipitation.
+If these minerals were to transform into calcite or magnesite before addition it could result in a reduction of alkalinity by seeding additional carbonate precipitation.
 Experimental work suggests that synthetic ikaite can be stable for days at low temperature and that it increases alkalinity when dissolved in seawater (Renforth et al., 2022).